 A trust is another way to leave your estate to your beneficiaries.
 A trust is a fiduciary (financial) relationship in which you, as the trustmaker or creator (called the “grantor” or “settlor“), give a trustee, who could be you or another person, the right to hold title to and manage your property or assets for the benefit of a third party, the beneficiaries (those who may benefit under the trust).

-Trusts primarily benefit those who are very wealthy and are trying to avoid federal estate taxes.
-The 99.9% who are less wealthy do not have to worry about federal estate taxes.
+It may seem that trusts primarily benefit those who are very wealthy and are trying to avoid federal estate taxes and that the 99.9% who are less wealthy and do not have to worry about federal estate taxes don’t need to consider trusts, but trusts can be used for many reasons other than avoiding federal estate taxes.

 It can be difficult to keep the various trust options straight.
 There are a number of ways to look at and compare the different trust choices to help you determine which is best for your situation.